+Annual allowance – additional information

 If your pension benefits in the L G P S are reduced following a Pension Sharing Order or a qualifying agreement in Scotland (issued as a result of a divorce or dissolution of a civil partnership) then, for the purposes of calculating the value of your pension savings in the L G P S, the reduction in your benefits is ignored in the year that the Pension Sharing Order or qualifying agreement is applied to your benefits.

-If you retire on grounds of permanent ill health and an independent registered medical practitioner certifies that you are suffering from ill health which makes it unlikely that you will be able (other than to an insignificant extent) to undertake gainful work (in any capacity) before reaching your State Pension Age there is no annual allowance tax charge on the ill health retirement benefits.
+If you retire on the grounds of permanent ill health and an independent registered medical practitioner certifies that you are suffering from ill health which makes it unlikely that you will be able to undertake gainful work in any capacity, other than to an insignificant extent, before reaching your State Pension Age there is no annual allowance tax charge on the ill health retirement benefits.

-It is important to note that the assessment covers any pension benefits you may have where you have been an active member during the tax year, not just benefits in the L G P S.
+The annual allowance assessment covers any pension benefits you may have where you have been an active member during the tax year, not just benefits in the L G P S.

-Your administering authority will inform you if your L G P S pension savings in a pension input period are more than the standard annual allowance, or if it believes you have may have exceeded the annual allowance under the special flexible access rules.
+Your administering authority will inform you if your L G P S pension savings in a pension input period are more than the standard annual allowance, or if it believes you have have exceeded the MPAA.
 They must inform you no later than 6 October following the end of the relevant tax year.
+Your administering authority is not required to inform you if you exceed the tapered annual allowance.

 If you exceed the annual allowance in any year you are responsible for reporting this to H M R C on your self-assessment tax return.
 Your pension fund administrator will be able to tell you how much the value of your L G P S benefits has increased during an input period, plus the amount of any Additional Voluntary Contributions (A V Cs) you may have paid during the input period.